Our Academic & Clinical Sites

 The clinical sites are less than 10 miles from the university.

 Hartford Hospital, founded in 1854, one of the largest teaching hospitals and tertiary care centers in New England with perhaps the region’s busiest surgery practice, has been training physicians for over 150 years.
 It is a member of Hartford HealthCare, a large, diversified health care system.
-The hospital has 819 beds, delivered over 3500 babies and performed over 43,500 cases in 2016.
+The hospital has 819 beds, delivered over 3500 babies and performed over 45,000 surgical cases in 2019.

 Connecticut Children’s Medical Center is a teaching hospital and home to the University of Connecticut School of Medicine Department of Pediatrics and its residency program in pediatrics.
-More than 5,000 patients were admitted to medical/surgical units and nearly 10,000 cases were performed in 2016.
+More than 5,000 patients were admitted to medical/surgical units and over 9,000 surgical cases were performed in 2019.

 Connecticut Children’s Surgery Center at Farmington is an outpatient pediatric surgery center.
-This enrichment pediatric clinical site is located 9 miles from Hartford Hospital and CCMC and 4.5 miles from CCSU.
+This enrichment pediatric clinical site is located 9 miles from Hartford Hospital and CCMC and 4.5 miles from CCSU and performed over 2,900 surgical cases in 2019.

 The Center for Education, Simulation and Innovation at Hartford Hospital (CESI) is an ideal setting to begin to establish a culture of patient safety and open communication among the interdisciplinary team.